 As time went on, Jesus revealed more and more details to those who followed him and believed.

 What was disturbing and difficult then for many disciples, with faith and patience in Jesus, would reveal over time the connective mysteries with the Last Supper, the New Passover, the Sacrificial Crucifixion and the Lord’s Redemption for humanity by rising from the dead.

 It’s just like life!
 God reveals the details of your life a little at a time.
 We want to know everything now, but he requires “strong faith” and patience.

 Many seek to be right, and as a result, they fail to seek the truth!
 Many people seek to be “right” rather than seeking for biblical “truth.”

 We all at times try to justify and convince our minds that something is right when in fact it is wrong.
 Truth Campaign is about helping people seek truth in one of the most important teachings in the Holy Bible, the Bread of Life Discourse in the Gospel of John chapter 6.

 Based on scripture, the Bread of Life Discourse teachings are clearly “not” symbolic.

 This chapter is about eternal life!
 Do your research with an open heart!

 Is drinking the blood of Jesus forbidden?
 No!

-It sounds disturbing, but biblically this is why it is not forbidden and why Jesus wants us to do this! – Click here!
+Biblically, this is why it is not forbidden and why Jesus wants us to do this!
+Click here!